USEFUL INFORMATION: Short introduction to bash

 echo $nb_dash

-Using variables will simplify writing scripts but also reading them.
+Using variables will simplify both your script writing and reading processes.

 filename=dragon.txt